testflows/TestFlows-WebSite/source/handbook/index.md

-The [TE] flag is always set for [Finally] steps as multiple [Finally] steps can be defined back to back and the failure of previous step should not prevent execution of other [Finally] steps that follow.
+The [TE] flag is always set for [Finally] steps as multiple [Finally] steps can be defined back to back and the failure of a previous step should not prevent execution of other [Finally] steps that follow.

 # Concepts

 The framework was implemented with the following concepts and definitions in mind.
-These definitions were used as a guideline to implement test [Tree](#Tree-is) hierarchy.
+These definitions were used as a guideline to implement the test [Tree](#Tree-is) hierarchy.
 While the implementation does not strictly enforce these concepts, users are encouraged to apply these definitions during the design of their tests.

 ## Everything is a Test

-The framework treats everything as a test including setup and teardown.
+The framework treats everything as a test, including setup and teardown.

 ## Definitions